kanakomaki/ai-scientist-bluecarbon-strategy/README.md

 ## Overview
 This repository presents a Proof-of-Concept (PoC) AI system designed to support **blue carbon credit strategy** planning using mangrove ecosystems in the Philippines.
 It was developed to integrate scientific experiments, institutional reasoning, and LLM-based report writing.

-This PoC represents an intersection of **AI, ocean science, and policy—demonstrating** how large language models can support environmentally aligned strategic planning, using **AI Scientist's** strong capability in scientific logic making and writing.
+This PoC represents an intersection of **"AI" x "Ocean Science" x "Policy"** demonstrating how LLMs can support environmentally aligned strategic planning, appying [AI Scientist-V2](https://github.com/SakanaAI/AI-Scientist-v2)'s strong capability in scientific logic making and writing.

-## Main goal:
+## Main goal setting:
 Assist Japanese Small & Mid sized Enterprises in evaluating and initiating mangrove-based blue carbon projects by combining environmental analysis and social strategy using LLM agents.

 ## Key Features